MauroDataMapper-NHSD/nhsd-datadictionary-docker/doc/aws-deployment.md

 Mauro front and back ends.
 The building is carried out using the `./scripts/update-from-github.sh` script.

+What gets built into the Mauro container is as follows:

+*   The backend server which supports the `https://mauro.x.y.z/api` requests and is implemented as a web server running on the JVM.
+*   The [NodeJS][4] based Mauro front end
+*   The [NodeJS][4] base orchestration user interface

+Note that the two UI parts are obtained as snapshots from the Jenkins `https://jenkins.cs.ox.ac.uk/artifactory` which will be turned off soon requiring the scripts to be updated.

 Given the current requirement for three slightly different deployments we are using long-lived git branches which maintain the different configurations these need.
 So when creating a new deployment we suggest creating a new branch (based